 Avatar's Jazzman pedigree analysis:

 So, let me use this cute guy's lineage as a window into the great Morgan sport horse breed.
-(Please go to Understanding Pedigrees for an outline on how to read a pedigree).
 The highlighted names in his pedigree are the duplicated bloodlines.
 Duplication builds potency in the genetics of the repeated lines.
 Also, I did a 10 generation study to find what else might be powering his talents and will add those findings as well.

 If you open up his pedigree you will notice right up in the front there is tight linebreeding: Senator Barr 3x3 through daughters (filly factor), and also Waseekas Here Tiz 3x5 through sons, the two front strengths form what we call a 'remote sex balance', that is when one is represented by daughters only and the other by sons only.
 The sire of Waseekas Here Tiz, Waseekas Nocturne, has an extra line in the pedigree through a daughter, which reinforces the line.
 Both Senator Barr and Waseekas Here Tiz descend on the sire line from Senator Graham, a son of Senator Knox, therefore are cousins, and there are 15 lines of Senator Knox in the lineage, so this concentrated grouping becomes a strong typesetting presence.